Individual Retirement Accounts (IRAs)

 All IRAs have specific terms and requirements.
 Please inquire at your nearest Union Bank branch to gain a full understanding of which IRA is the best for you.

 If you’re wondering where to open an IRA account, look no farther than your local Union Bank branch.
-We have branches throughout Northern Vermont and New Hampshire, in Berlin, Danville, Fairfax, Hardwick, Jeffersonville, Johnson, Lyndonville, Morrisville, St. Albans, St. Johnsbury, Stowe, Groveton, Lincoln, Littleton, and North Woodstock.
+We have branches throughout Northern Vermont and New Hampshire, in Berlin, Danville, Fairfax, Hardwick, Jeffersonville, Jericho, Johnson, Lyndonville, Morrisville, St. Albans, St. Johnsbury, Stowe, Williston, Groveton, Lincoln, Littleton, and North Woodstock.
 Our friendly representatives will show you how to open an IRA and help you decide which type of IRA bank account is best for you.